Time capsule to be unearthed soon in Montgomery

-In May 1991, during its centennial celebration and festivities, the City of Montgomery buried a time capsule on the eastern end of the city that was to be opened 25 years later.
+In May 1991, during its centennial celebration and festivities, City of Montgomery officials and citizens buried a time capsule on the eastern end of the city that was to be opened 25 years later.

-Time passed -- as it, inexorably, does -- and the buried, historical treasures remained dormant and unexcavated in the ground.
+Time passed -- as it, inexorably, does -- and the buried, historical treasures remained dormant, unexcavated and unopened in the ground.

 It seems the capsule had been -- well, misplaced, according to Montgomery's mayor, Greg Ingram.